You are currently viewing: Medela - English

 Babies need to feed frequently in order to initiate and build your milk supply during this first month.
 This lays the foundations of a good milk supply for the future too.3

-Don’t forget that babies also want to be in almost constant contact with their mums – the bright lights and sounds of the outside world can seem scary at first and your baby needs your contact to stay calm.
+Don’t forget that babies also want to be in almost constant contact with their moms – the bright lights and sounds of the outside world can seem scary at first and your baby needs your contact to stay calm.

-Sara, mum of three, UK, agrees: “Crying isn’t always a sign of hunger – sometimes my babies just wanted to be with me or suck for comfort.
+Sara, mom of three, UK, agrees: “Crying isn’t always a sign of hunger – sometimes my babies just wanted to be with me or suck for comfort.
 Use a sling.
 Get a bedside crib.
 Don’t look at the clock.
 Rest whenever possible.
 Cleaning does not matter.
 Make people look after you.
 Not for three days – at least six weeks!
 Enjoy the cuddles and cosiness, and never doubt your body.”

 Does my baby need a breastfeeding schedule?